stockgeeks/spring-kafka-labs-01/create-spring-boot-project-solution.md

 To stop the running application you can select the terminal window where it's running and hit `CTR + C`

-You're done with the first lab!
+Congratulations you're done with this lab!